-Now, the bipartite weighted graph corresponding to the problem statement in Relation \ref{eq:optEq_firstnEq} (shown in Fig.~\ref{fig:selectionModel}), should be defined.
-In other words, all nodes in the network should be divided into two parts with one to one relation in its graph model.
+Now, the bipartite weighted graph corresponding to the problem statement in equation~(\ref{eq:optEq_firstnEq}) (shown in Figure~\ref{fig:selectionModel}), should be defined.
+In other words, all nodes in the network should be divided into two parts with one-to-one relation in its graph model.
 Therefore, we need to define the vertices of the two parts of the bipartite graph, so that the relationship between the vertices of the two parts is at most one to one.
-For this purpose, as in the case of selecting a relay by static RF interfaces setting \cite{MRSRGhHe2020}, we can place the sources in one part, for example in the left side, and the relays and base station in another part, for example in the right side.
+For this purpose, as in the case of selecting a relay by static RF interfaces setting \cite{MRSRGhHe2020}, we can place the sources in one part, for example on the left side, and the relays and base station in another part, for example on the right side.

-But here, given that each relay with each of its M2M RF interfaces can connect to a maximum of one source (assumption \ref{ass:no4}), then connect to the base station in order to send data of all connected sources (assumption \ref{ass:no5}).
-Thus, if the model is exactly the same as before, the relationship between the relays and the sources will be one to many.
-Then, to better transformation modeling, each relay with one of its M2M RF interfaces is considered an entity (a vertex of right side in the bipartite weighted graph).
+But here, given that each relay with each of its M2M RF interfaces can connect to a maximum of one source, according to the amount of source requests, (assumption \ref{ass:no4}), then connect to the BS to send data of all connected sources.
+Thus, if the model is exactly the same as before, the relationship between the relays and the sources will be one-to-many.
+Then, to better transformation modeling, each relay with one of its M2M RF interfaces is considered an entity (a vertex of the right side in the bipartite weighted graph).

 Therefore, we have a bipartite weighted graph $G=(V \cup U, E)$, where set of vertices is $ \lbrace V \cup U \rbrace $, with $n = N_s$ nodes in the left side and $m = N_r \times N_t + Q_{BS} $ nodes in the right side.
-The weights of the edges in this weighted bipartite graph are equal to the data rate of the path corresponding to the two nodes connected to that edge according to Relation \ref{eq:CapniBS} in direct path ($= c_{i_1,j_1}$) and Relation \ref{eq:Capsrd} in two hop path ($= c_{i_2,j_2}$).
+The weights of the edges in this weighted bipartite graph are equal to the data rate of the path corresponding to the two nodes connected to that edge according to equation~(\ref{eq:CapniBS}) in direct path ($= c_{i_1,j_1}$) and equation~(\ref{eq:Capsrd}) in two hop path ($= c_{i_2,j_2}$).
 Finally, $k = Q_{BS}$ edge is to be selected from all the edges in this graph so that the total weight of these edges is maximized.

-Fig.~\ref{fig:InitialRSABiparGraph} shows a scheme of the bipartite graph of the joint relay selection and dynamic RF interfaces setting problem as described.
+Figure~\ref{fig:InitialRSABiparGraph} shows a schematic of the bipartite graph of the joint relay selection and dynamic RF interfaces setting problem as described.